by Kelly R. Smith

 Not Thawing the Turkey Long Enough

 As a rule of thumb, allow one day in the refrigerator for each 4 pounds of turkey.
 Using this rule it is easy to determine approximately how long you need to let it defrost before getting busy cooking your turkey.
+Taking this into consideration, be sure you have enough room in your fridge before you go shopping.

 Over-Brining the Bird